Transportation Planning

 Bachelor of Arts in International Relations/Political Science, Carleton College

-Benjamin Rasmussen is a community planner with expertise in shuttle service planning in public lands, non-motorized transportation planning and evaluation, regional and long-range transportation planning, and resiliency planning.
-In addition to managing portfolios for the U.S. Fish and Wildlife Service and the National Park Service Midwest Region, he leads and coordinates the work of the U.S. DOT Volpe Center's public lands team.
-Rasmussen has also worked with FHWA, FTA, and local, regional, and state transportation planning agencies.
-Before joining the U.S. DOT Volpe Center, he worked as a senior program officer for an international environmental non-profit organization and as a transportation planner for a metropolitan planning organization.
-Rasmussen is a member of the Transportation Research Board’s Metropolitan Policy, Planning, and Processes Committee and the Special Task Force on Climate Change and Energy.
+Ben Rasmussen is a community planner with extensive expertise in transportation planning in public lands including congestion mitigation, access planning, alternative transportation feasibility and evaluation, comprehensive recreation planning, stakeholder engagement, and resiliency planning.
+In addition to managing portfolios for U.S. Fish and Wildlife Service, Bureau of Reclamation, National Park Service Midwest Region, and White River National Forest, he has also worked with numerous local, regional, and state transportation planning agencies.
+Before joining the U.S. DOT Volpe Center, Rasmussen worked as a senior program officer for an international environmental non-profit organization and as a transportation planner for a metropolitan planning organization.
+He is a member of the Transportation Research Board’s Transportation Needs in National Parks and Public Lands Committee and serves as the Committee’s Research Coordinator.

 Laura Richards